tiaeastwood/ember-super-rentals/README.md

 ### Code Generators

 Make use of the many generators for code, try `ember help generate` for more details
+- *ember generate component component-name* (Generates a component and test file for it)
+- *ember generate component rental/image* (Generates a namespaced component and test file for it - namespaced components are organissed by folders and invoked like <Rental::Image>)

 ### Running Tests